 You're encouraged to apply for your postgraduate loan as early as possible to make sure your funding is in place for the start of your course.
-Ready to apply?
-Head to the gov.uk website for further details.
+Head to the gov.uk website for further details about how and when to apply.

 Funding eligibility for EU students

-EU students studying a Master's degree in September 2020 and January 2021 may be eligible for some funding.
+EU students studying a Master's degree in January 2021 may be eligible for some funding.

 You can find more information on the gov.uk website.